espresso tools and accessories on a table with a white background

 Of course, you can use any digital scale, as long as it can fit on your drip tray, but I suggest getting one created specifically for coffee since it will have a timer.
 A timer is useful for dialing in and can help with consistency.

-You don’t need an expensive model, this cheap one from SearchPean has served me well.
-It’s so small that it even fits the narrow drip tray of the Gaggia Classic!
+You don’t need an expensive model, there’s a cheap one from SearchPean that has served me well.
+It’s so small that it even fits the narrow drip tray of the Gaggia Classic.

 Miicoffee sells it under their own brand here or get it on Aliexpress and Amazon.